faros-ai/faros-events-cli/README.md

     --run_end_time "1626804358000"
 ```

-- Use `CD` events to instrument deployment pipelines.
+- Use Continuous Deployment (CD) events to instrument deployment pipelines.
 For example, you can report the result of a successful deployment of your application to an environment:

 ```sh
 ./faros_event.sh CD -k "<faros_api_key>" \